Information overload, daily stresses, and rigorous deadlines can put a strain on employees and result in diminished productivity.

 Stimulating our sense of smell can be another great way to increase our performance at work.

-According to research, certain smells can reduce the number of typos made by the employees.
+According to research, certain smells can reduce the number of employee typos.

 A study found that scents such as lemon, lavender, and jasmine stimulate brain activity and cause employees to be more productive overall, with lemon being the most stimulating scent, reducing the number of errors by 54%.